MazeBuer/NASAExploration/README.md

 # Exploring with NASA
-NASA exploration website made for a Kindergarten teacher to use for class instruction.
-Explore through the menu and see amazing photos directly from NASA equipment.
+NASA exploration website made for class instruction and education that allows kids to explore space photos.
+Explore through the menu and see amazing photos directly from the NASA database.

 ![alt tag](https://github.com/MazeBuer/NASAExploration/blob/main/css/images/NASAGif.gif)